curl/everything-curl/usingcurl/downloads/content-disp.md

 `-J` has some problems and risks associated with it that users need to be aware of:

-1. It will only use the rightmost part of the suggested filename, so any path or directories the server suggests will be stripped out.
+1. It only uses the rightmost part of the suggested filename, so any path or directories the server suggests are stripped out.

-2. Since the filename is entirely selected by the server, curl will, of course, overwrite any preexisting local file in your current directory if the server happens to provide such a filename.
+2. Since the filename is entirely selected by the server, curl might overwrite any preexisting local file in your current directory if the server happens to provide such a filename (unless you use `--no-clobber`).

 3. filename encoding and character sets issues. curl does not decode the name in any way, so you may end up with a URL-encoded filename where a browser